-Apprenticeships are a fantastic way of gaining on and off-the-job training, earning money and getting a qualification, all at the same time.
-With so many people applying for jobs nowadays, businesses are always looking for people with real experience – with an Apprenticeship you get that experience while you learn.
+Apprenticeships are a fantastic way of gaining on and off-the-job training, earning money and learning skills for life, all at the same time.
+With so many people applying for jobs nowadays, businesses are always looking for people with real experience – with an apprenticeship you get that experience while you learn.

-An Apprenticeship will provide hands-on experience, skills and knowledge and the qualifications needed for a chosen career.
-They are designed with the help of employers in the industry to ensure relevant training and knowledge is integrated.
+Our Apprenticeship Standards are designed with the help of employers in the industry to ensure relevant training and knowledge is integrated.
 Your training will include the skills for the industry, enable you to perform in your job and increase your employability skills.

-We have a wide choice of Apprenticeships for you to choose from, from Hairdressing to Administration or even Engineering, and we’re always adding more career areas.
-Whatever career you’re looking for, an Apprenticeship could be just for you.
+We have a wide choice of apprenticeships for you to choose from, from Hairdressing to Administration or even Engineering, and we are always adding more career areas.
+Whatever career you are looking for, an apprenticeship could be just for you.

-Most occupations require a minimum of grade 4 or a C in English, maths and ICT.
-Some occupations within the Engineering sector will require Science at a minimum of grade 4 or C and a grade 5 or B in maths.
+Most occupations require a minimum of grade 4 or a C in English, Maths and ICT.
+But this can vary from apprenticeship to apprenticeship.
+Some occupations within the Engineering sector will require Science at a minimum of grade 4 or C and a grade 5 or B in Maths.

-Please telephone 0800 012 6656 to enquire about specific entry requirements for Workbased Apprenticeships.
+Please telephone 0800 012 6656 to enquire about specific entry requirements for our Apprenticeship Standards.